Maurice Kugler

 Maurice Kugler is a Colombian American economist born in 1967.
-He received his Ph.D. in Economics from UC Berkeley in 2000, as well as an M.Sc.(Econ) and a B.Sc.
+He received his Ph.D. in economics from UC Berkeley in 2000, as well as an M.Sc.
+(Econ) and a B.Sc.
 (Econ) both from the London School of Economics.
-Dr. Kugler is Professor of Public Policy at George Mason University in the Schar School of Policy and Government.
-Prior, he worked as a consultant for the World Bank, where he was senior economist before (2010-2012).
-Most recently he was Principal Research Scientist and Managing Director at IMPAQ International.
-Before that, he was head of the Development Research and Data Unit of UNDP, where he was the lead writer of the Human Development Report.
+Kugler is professor of public policy in the Schar School of Policy and Government at George Mason University.
+Prior to this, he worked as a consultant for the World Bank, where he was senior economist before (2010-2012).
+Most recently he was principal research scientist and managing director at IMPAQ International.

+Prior to that, he was head of the development research and data unit of UNDP, where he was the lead writer of the Human Development Report.
 He was named in 2007 to the inaugural CIGI Chair in International Public Policy by the Laurier School of Business and Economics.
 In 2010, CIGI, the Centre for International Governance Innovation, jointly with University of Waterloo and Wilfrid Laurier University launched the Balsillie School of International Affairs.

-Starting in 2007, Dr. Kugler was Visiting Professor of Public Policy at the Harvard Kennedy School.
-The economics bibliographic database IDEAS/RePEc has ranked Dr. Kugler among the top 5 percent of economists worldwide by a number of criteria, including average rank score, the number of citations, the h-index, and the breadth of citations across fields.
+In 2007, Kugler was appointed visiting professor of public policy at Harvard Kennedy School at Harvard University.
+The economics bibliographic database IDEAS/RePEc has ranked Kugler among the top 5 percent of economists worldwide by a number of criteria, including average rank score, the number of citations, the h-index, and the breadth of citations across fields.
 Also, he has more than 7,500 citations in Google Scholar, with over 20 contributions garnering over 100 citations, reflected in an h-index of 37 and an i10-index of 60.